 On a sleepy Saturday morning in late October of last year, I found myself on a deserted side street in the Gangnam neighborhood of Seoul, South Korea.
 It was almost 10 a.m., but because of the late night tendencies of the area, city dwellers had yet to rise.
 While wandering with no objective other than to feed myself anything but a stale pastry, I happened upon a small, street-side grocer right as they opened.
 The storekeeper must have picked up on my intentions and motioned me to take a seat.
 At the counter, which doubled as a refuge for discarded produce boxes, I could see the steam piping off a buffet.
 Silently, she lifted one of the covers to reveal a bubbling vat that had pale, unnaturally cylindrical tubes floating in a red-orange sauce.
 The romance of the moment quickly dissipated when she ladled the quivering masses onto a plate and signaled me to eat.
-I consider myself an adventurous, sometimes fearless, eater — but in this exact instance, I wanted to run.
-It was one of the only times in my life where the meal before me was completely unrecognizable.
-The experience that followed was by no means as awful as I had first imagined — it tasted a lot like SpaghettiOs (thanks US Army)— but it wasn’t something I cared to repeat anytime soon.
+I consider myself an adventurous, sometimes fearless, eater — but in this exact instance, I was unsure.
+However, I knew I had to break my own sheltered understanding of food and I couldn’t rebuff this lady’s kindness.
+So I took a bite.
+The experience that followed was by no means as I had first imagined — it tasted a lot like SpaghettiOs (thanks US Army)— but it wasn’t something I cared to repeat anytime soon.